+Olive eyes blinked.
 "There's never anything about them on the news?
 Even in Go City?"
-Kim asked with a stunned expression on her face.
-She thought that was rather weird.
-She had always thought that she never saw any news clips on the group because she lived in Middleton, but it would seem that there just was no news on the group at all.
+Okay, that's a little weird.
+She had always thought she never saw any news clips on the group because she lived in Middleton, but it would seem there just was no news on the Knight Sabers at all.
 She supposed it could be a cover-up.

-"Well, we don't have any Bebes in Middleton yet, you know.
-So, a lot of the jobs done by Bebes here are done by regular people in Middleton," Kim pointed out before taking a sip of her soda as they strolled down the street.
+Kim shook her head.
+"Not yet.
+So, most of the jobs done by Bebes here are still done by regular people in Middleton."
+She took a sip of her soda as they strolled down the street.
 Her good friend was planning to show her more of the city while they had the time.

 "I know.
 I did live there not too long ago," Monique remarked with a smart-aleck smirk.

 "You're acting like you didn't, though, talking about me talking to them like people.
 Besides, they're always polite, so I have to be polite in return," the redhead commented with a shrug.
-That fact was practically in her genes, she thought.
+That fact was practically in her genes.

 "That's one of the things that make them so creepy.
 I mean, between that the fact that they look so human a lot of the time is just weird.
-I know that sounds a bit weird since we work for Gemini Corporation and everything, but I still find them creepy," Monique stated.
-The company that they worked for made Bebes; those were the company's main products.
+I know that sounds a bit crazy since we work for Gemini Corporation and everything, but I still find them creepy," Monique stated.
+The company they worked for made Bebes.
+In fact, Bebes were the company's main products.

 Kim was about to say something, but a noise from behind her caught her attention.
 She turned just in time to see that she was about to be mowed down by a green and black motorcycle.
-She quickly moved to get out of the way.
-She was clipped by the side-view mirror.
+She quickly moved to get out of the way, but was still clipped by the side-view mirror.
 This caused a loud hiss to escape her throat and she tilted a little.

-Kim let out a loud hiss as she was spun around from the slight force that she was struck with.
-She tried to catch her balance, but she was in damned high-heel shoes; it was a part of an attempt to look professional for her first day of work.
-It was her downfall now, as the shoes made it too hard to regain her balance and she tilted too far to the left.
-She dropped the ground and slipped her soda.
-Her lunch spilled from her bag, spreading out on the pavement.
+Kim tried to catch her balance, but she was in damned high-heel shoes; it was a part of an attempt to look professional for her first day of work.
+They were her downfall now, as the shoes made it too hard to regain her balance and she tilted too far to the left.
+She dropped the ground and spilled her soda.
+Her lunch tumbled from her bag, spreading out on the pavement.

-"Damn it," Kim groaned while ignoring the slight pain throbbing in her hip.
+"Damn it," Kim groaned, ignoring the slight pain throbbing in her hip.

-"That was close," Monique said, letting out a breath that she did not know she was holding.
-She thought that her good friend had been seriously injured there.
+Monique let out a breath she was not even aware she was holding.
+"That was close."
+She thought her good friend had been seriously injured there.

-"Hey!" the redhead screamed down to the fleeing bike and driver as she climbed to her feet.
+"Hey!" the redhead screamed down to the fleeing bike as she climbed to her feet.

 There was a familiar fire in the olive eyes of Kim, which caused Monique to gulp.
 Things did not get better when the biker actually stopped.
-Kim growled in anger and took a step toward the biker, who was decked out in green and black leathers to match the bike.
+Kim growled in anger and took a step toward the biker, who was decked out in green and black leathers.
 The biker's head was covered with a black helmet, not that they would be able to see the rider's face because the person did not bother to turn around to face them.
-The leathers did allow them to know that the biker was a woman, as the outfit hugged her form enough to allot fantasies to those that wanted to stare.
+The leathers allowed them to know that the biker was a woman, as the outfit hugged her form enough to allot fantasies to those who wanted to stare.

 "Kim, let it go.
-I mean, it's not like you got killed or anything and it was sort of our fault for walking in the street," Monique pointed out in a strong, but calm tone that she hoped her friend listened.
+I mean, it's not like you got killed or anything and it was sort of our fault for walking in the street," Monique pointed out.
+She hoped her friend listened.
 She did not need Kim being Kim on her first day in Go City.
 "You don't want to get mixed up with people like that around here," she added.

 "You made me spill my lunch!
 You owe me!"
 Kim called down to the biker.
 Monique groaned, knowing this was not going anywhere good.

 "We're going to be late for work!"
 Monique shouted down to her friend, hoping that would get Kim to turn around.
-But, that fell on deaf ears too.
-Kim was obviously quite determined to see that justice was given to her.
+But, that fell on deaf ears, too.
+Kim was obviously quite determined to see that justice came her way.

 "You hear me?
 You owe me lunch!"
-Kim stated as she stood before the silent biker and stared her down with no fear in her eyes.
+Kim stood before the silent biker and stared her down with no fear in her eyes.

-The motorcyclist continued to stare.
+The motorcyclist stared right back.
 Suddenly, the tinted visor of the helmet was lifted, revealing cat-like emerald green eyes and a glimpse of pale, almost white skin.
-Kim glared at the biker, whose gaze did not waver under such an intense look.
-And then out of the blue, the biker pointed to her forehead.
+Kim glared even harder at the biker, whose gaze did not waver under such an intense look.
+And then out of the blue, the biker tapped her forehead.

-"You got a little something there, princess," the biker remarked in a low voice.
+"You got a little something there, princess," the biker remarked.
 It almost seemed like she was laughing at the fiery redhead before her without letting loose an actual chuckle.

 While Kim was busy inspecting her minor injury, the biker took that moment of distraction to drive off.
 Kim snarled at the sneaky tactic of the rider.
 Monique knew what was going to happen before Kim even moved.

-"Oh, hell no!
+"Oh, no you don't!
 I'm not going to be completely disrespected my first freaking day here!"
-Kim declared and she took off after the troublesome biker.
+Kim took off after the troublesome biker.

 "Kim, we're going to be late!"
 Monique screamed, not that Kim seemed to care.

-The redhead bolted down the stairs as the biker moved through the leveled parking garage; the food court that they were at was at the top of a mall and the parking garage was close by.
-Kim frowned because the high-heel shoes made it hard to run down the stairs, but lucky for her, the motorcycle was going slowly because of the traffic in the garage.
-Still, at the rate that she was going, she would definitely lose the bike and her dignity.
+The redhead bolted down the stairs as the biker moved through the leveled parking garage.
+Kim frowned as she trotted on.
+The high-heel shoes made it hard to run down the stairs, but lucky for her, the motorcycle caught in traffic of the parking garage and moving somewhat slow.
+Still, at the rate she was going, she would definitely lose the bike and her dignity.

-The redhead looked for a better way to get down to the ground rather than just taking the stairs.
+Olive eyes scanned for a better way to get down to the ground rather than just taking the stairs.
 She noticed an opening to the side and decided to go through it.
 She flipped off of the stairs to the window-like opening in the garage, landing on a narrow ledge.
-She spotted a narrow pipe going to the street a few yards away, which went downwards, so it would get her to the ground.
-She just had to get to that pipe, which she did not see as much of a problem, even though the ledge that she was standing on was rather narrow.
+She spotted a narrow pipe going to the street a few yards away.
+It would get her to the ground and it would probably hold her.

-Kim wasted no time taking a running leap at the pipe and grabbing it with no problem.
-She slid down the pole like a fireman would just as her target was exiting the garage.
+Kim wasted no time taking a running leap at the pipe and snagged it with no problem.
+She slid down the pole like a fireman would just as her target exited the garage.
 The biker must have noticed her because the helmeted offender looked upward.
 She stayed parked right there, as if she wanted to see Kim pull off this stunt since the pipe stopped a couple of stories before the ground.
 Could a corporate worker make that leap?

-Kim obviously did not care about where the ground was and kept going down.
+Kim obviously did not care about where the ground began and kept going down.
 She let go of the pipe just as it ran out.
 She landed with the grace of a cat… until the heel of her shoes snapped off.
 She sucked her teeth as she lost her balance for the second time in five minutes.
 She stayed on her feet that time and held her arms out, blocking the path of the bike.

-"You owe me lunch," Kim stated once again.
-She was not out of breath and she was standing strong.
+"You owe me lunch," Kim stated once again, standing strong.
+She was not out of breath either.
 She was serious about being compensated with a new lunch apparently, which was interesting and amusing.

 The biker could be heard snickering behind the helmet while shaking her head.
-She then simply turned the bike around and rode off the other way.
-Kim snarled as the rider kept going.
-The rider did have to dodge a broken shoe as she made her getaway, but it was a very good throw.
+She then simply turned the bike around and blazed off the other way.
+Kim snarled as the rider left her in the dust.
+The rider had to dodge a broken shoe as she made her getaway, but it was a very good throw.
 Kim could be heard screaming in frustration several blocks over as her shoe fell to the street.

-"I may be a Bebe, but I am still the one that is in charge of this floor and I do have give you assessments and rate your skill at your job.
+"I may be a Bebe, but I am still in charge of this floor and I do have give you assessments and rate your skill at your job.
 It would behoove you to refrain from making such statements and just do your job to the best of your ability.
 Do you understand?" the Bebe inquired.

-"I understand perfectly well," Kim replied while trying to keep her face from being tense, but she was tight thanks to the day that she was having.
-Her first full day in Go City and she was already hoping that things did not get any worse.
+"I understand perfectly well," Kim replied, trying to keep her face from being tense, but she was tight thanks to that stupid chase.
+Her first full day in Go City and she was already hoping things did not get any worse.

 "Good.
 Clean yourself up as much as possible and never let this happen again, as this will be reflected in your evaluation."

 Kim sighed and was dismissed.
 She went back to her cubicle and frowned rather harshly while glaring at the empty desk as if it was the one that wronged her.
 The desk was probably the only thing in Go City that had yet to get on her nerves, though.